AnyFlowLabs/anyflow-docs/docs/anyflow_cli/2_authentication.md

    ```

    **Steps to Authenticate:**
-   - This command will open the [AnyFlow Developer Portal](https://anyflow.pro/dev) in your browser.
+   - This command will open the [AnyFlow Web Application](https://app.anyflow.pro) in your browser.
    - Log in using your GitHub account.
-   - Once logged in, copy your API key.
+   - Once logged in, go to your [API Keys](https://app.anyflow.pro/settings/api) setting and copy it.
    - Return to your terminal and enter the API key when prompted to complete the authentication process.

 2. **API Key Storage:**